 Moringa is one of my favorite herbs that I have included in my natural hair care regimen because of how it intensely nourishes my natural hair.

 In this article, I will share an in-depth analysis of:

 - Benefits of Moringa on hair

 - Nutritional value of Moringa and how this links to hair growth

 - How to use Moringa to promote natural hair growth

-Moringa can be used to grow long healthy natural hair because of it’s loaded with nutrients that are very valuable to your hair.
-Moringa is rich in protein, minerals, and vitamins that promote healthy and strong hair growth.
-This herb also has chlorophyll, complete amino-acids, and antioxidants, all of which are responsible for nourishing your hair.
+Moringa is loaded with nutrients such as Vitamins A, B, C & E, Iron, Zinc and Essential Amino Acids which are very valuable to the hair.
+This herb is rich in chlorophyll, complete amino-acids, and antioxidants, all of which are responsible for nourishing your hair.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click an affiliate link and make a purchase, at no additional cost to you.

 Below is a detailed analysis of the nutritional composition of Moringa and the benefits of Moringa on hair.

 1. Vitamins A and B in Moringa promotes hair growth